yusufm/smallfactory/README.md

 # Note: All mutating CLI operations automatically create a Git commit (and push if an origin exists).
 # Commit messages include machine-readable tokens like ::sfid::<SFID>.
 ```

+## Features at a glance

+### Design
+- **Entities** — Organize parts, assemblies, and locations with names, tags, and metadata.
+- **Files workspace** — Upload, organize, and download design files and documents; snapshots captured in revisions.
+- **BOM** — Manage bills of materials with alternates; edit in the app; see structure at a glance.

+### Build & release
+- **Revisions** — One‑click, numbered revisions with clear release tracking.
+- **Stickers** — Generate QR stickers for parts and locations; print in batches with chosen fields.
+- **Camera capture** — Snap a photo of an invoice or label to auto‑extract parts data.
+- **Vision‑assisted intake** — Extract parts from invoices and batch‑create with review.

+### Operate
+- **Inventory** — Track quantities by location; adjust quickly with mobile QR scanning.
+- **Mobile access** — Optimized for phones with simple, touch‑first flows.
+- **Search & dashboard** — Find parts fast and see key stats at a glance.
+- **QR‑first workflows** — Label, scan, and act quickly on the floor.

+### Platform
+- **Git‑native workflow** — Your product data lives in Git.
+Simple, transparent, and portable.
+- **Collaboration & history** — Work as a team with reviewable changes and a full history.
+- **Local‑first** — Runs on your machine; you control your data and workflow.
+- **Web UI** — Fast, clean, responsive interface with search and inline editing.
+- **CLI** — Powerful command‑line for automation; human‑ or machine‑readable output.
+- **Validation** — Built‑in checks to catch mistakes early.
+- **Custom fields & tags** — Capture the details that matter to your business.
+  - **Simple onboarding** — Start in minutes with an example repository.

 ---